 Oh Zurich.
 We met for only a day but I was instantly attracted to you.
 Like Oslo in Norway you’re expensive, but I loved your elegant watches, tailored clothes, private banks and beautiful men.
 I’d love to get to know you better, but alas I only had one day!
-I hope we meet again. ~ Pommie
+I hope we meet again to discover more of the best places to visit in Zurich. ~ Pommie

 After a 10-day rail trip exploring the Baden-Wurttenburg area of Germany, I decided to hop across the border from Konstanz to Zurich and visit a whole new country- Switzerland.